 The Group used equity method to account for investments in limited partnership unless the Group's interest is so minor and has virtually no influence over the operating and financial policies of the partnership.
 In 2020, the Group made new investments in two limited partnerships with total considerations of RMB60.0 million, and accounted for the investments under equity method as significant influence could be imposed by the Group.
 The two limited partnerships mainly engage in private equity investments.
 The carrying value of investments in the two limited partnerships were RMB60.2 million and RMB51.8 million as of December 31, 2021 and 2022, respectively.
-The Group recognized loss from investments in these limited partnerships of RMB0.2 million in 2020, income from investments in these limited partnerships of RMB8.2 million in 2022.
+The Group recognized loss from investments in these limited partnerships of RMB0.2 million in 2020, income from investments in these limited partnerships of RMB0.4 million in 2021 and loss from investments in these limited partnerships of RMB8.2 million in 2022.
 The income or losses from investments in these limited partnerships were mainly attributable to the changes in estimated fair value of the underlying investments held by the limited partnerships.